korashy2018/foodics/README.md

 ## Description

 ---
-a system that has three main modules
+The system has three main modules

 - Product,
 - Ingredient,
 - Order

-- A long with Stock management for both products and ingredients
+A long with Stock management for both products and ingredients
-- All the unit measures are in grams and liters

 ## System Features: